|

 Lavandula stoechas ssp pedunculata 'Willow Vale' (Willow Vale Lavender) - Lavandula stoechas ssp. pedunculata 'Willow Vale' is a vigorous and very showy lavender, 2-3 feet tall and as wide with strongly aromatic silver-gray foliage.
 The flowers with blue purple bracts on top rise above the foliage on long peduncles from spring into fall.
 It is thought to be one of the hardiest of the Spanish Lavender group as it is known to take temperatures down below 15 degrees F. It does best when it is planted in the full sun.
 This plant came from British plant breeder David Tristram of Walberton Nursery in West Sussex, England.
 The flowers of this lavender are not recommended for human consumption.
 We grew this plant from 2002 until 2008.

-Information displayed on this page about Lavandula stoechas ssp pedunculata 'Willow Vale' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information displayed on this page about Lavandula stoechas ssp pedunculata 'Willow Vale' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |